 Most big suppliers won’t work with small business.
 They meet people like you every day, who promise them they know the main secret of making money, but not many of them are actually worth cooperating with.
 Plus, suppliers want you to order big volumes — the bigger the volume, the more profit they have.
 They always have a minimum order value; if it’s $5,000, for example, that won’t work for you.

 Good suppliers get overexposed very fast.
 As soon as they establish a strong internet presence, they will be crowded with orders.
-That’s why it may be helpful to read about the 7 reasons to treat your supplier well.
+That’s why it may be helpful to read about where to find the right supplier for your store.

 If you choose one of the famous suppliers that advertise on the net, be aware that the price may be higher (someone has to pay for the ads).